Chapter 9 Performance Measures

 Figure 9.2: Hypothetical relationships between bias and a target parameter \(\theta\).
 In Scenario A, bias is unrelated to \(\theta\) and absolute bias is a more appropriate measure.
 In Scenario B, bias is proportional to \(\theta\) and relative bias is a more appropriate measure.

-Another way to define performance measures in relative terms to by taking the ratio of the performance measure for one estimator over the performance measure for a benchmark estimator.
-We have already demonstrated this approach in calculating performance measures for the cluster RCT example (Section 9.1.1), where we used the linear regression estimator as the benchmark against which to compare the other estimators.
+Another way to define performance measures in relative terms is to take the ratio of the performance measure for one estimator over the performance measure for a benchmark estimator (or some other benchmark quantity).
+We have already demonstrated this approach in comparing standard errors and RMSEs for the cluster RCT example (Section 9.1.1), where we used the linear regression estimator as the benchmark.
 This approach is natural in simulations that involve comparing the performance of multiple estimators and where one of the estimators could be considered the current standard or conventional method.

 Comparing the performance of one estimator relative to another can be especially useful when examining measures whose magnitude varies drastically across design parameters.
-For most statistical methods, we would usually expect precision and accuracy to improve (variance and RMSE to decrease) as sample size increases.
-Comparing estimators in terms of relative precision or relative accuracy may make it easier to identify consistent patterns in the simulation results.
-For instance, this approach might allow us to summarize findings by saying that “the aggregation estimator has standard errors that are consistently 6-10% smaller than the standard errors of the linear regression estimator.”
+For example, we typically expect precision and accuracy to improve (variance and RMSE to decrease) as sample size increases.
+Comparing estimators in terms of relative precision or relative accuracy may then make it easier to identify consistent patterns in the simulation results.
+A relative measure might allow us to summarize findings by saying that “the aggregation estimator has standard errors that are consistently 6-10% smaller than the standard errors of the linear regression estimator.”
 This is much easier to interpret than saying that “aggregation has standard errors that are around 0.01 smaller than linear regression, on average.”
-In the latter case, it is very difficult to determine whether a difference of 0.01 is large or small, and focusing on an average difference conceals relevant variation across scenarios involving different sample sizes.
+In the latter case, it is very difficult to determine whether a difference of 0.01 is large or small.
+Furthermore, focusing on an average difference conceals relevant variation across scenarios involving different sample sizes.

 Comparing performance relative to a benchmark method can be an effective tool, but it also has potential drawbacks.
 Because these relative performance measures are inherently comparative, higher or lower ratios could either be due to the behavior of the method of interest (the numerator) or due to the behavior of the benchmark method (the denominator).
-Ratio comparisons are also less effective for performance measures that are on a constrained scale, such as power.
-If we have a power of 0.05, and we improve it to 0.10, we have doubled our power, but if it is 0.10 and we increase to 0.15, we have only increased by 50%.
-Ratios can also be very deceiving when the denominator quantity is near zero or when it can take on either negative or positive values; this can be a problem when examining bias relative to a benchmark estimator.
-Because of these drawbacks, it is prudent to compute and examine performance measures in absolute terms in addition to examining relative comparisons between methods.
+Consider if the benchmark completely falls apart under some circumstance, but the comparison only worsens a slight bit.
+The relative measure, focused on the comparison, would appear to be a marked improvement, which could be deceptive.
+Ratio comparisons are also less effective for performance measures, such as power, that are on a constrained scale.
+If we have a power of 0.05, and we improve it to 0.10, we have doubled our power, but if it is 0.50 and we increase to 0.55, we have only increased by 10%.
+Whether this is misleading or not will depend on context.

 9.6 Estimands Not Represented By a Parameter

-In our Cluster RCT example, we focused on the estimand of the school-level ATE, represented by the model parameter \(\gamma_1\).
+In the Cluster RCT example, we focused on the estimand of the school-level ATE, represented by the model parameter \(\gamma_1\).
 What if we were instead interested in the person-level average effect?
 This estimand does not correspond to any input parameter in our data generating process.
 Instead, it is defined implicitly by a combination of other parameters.
-In order to compute performance characteristics such as bias and RMSE, we would need to calculate the parameter based on the inputs of the data-generating processes.
-There are at least three possible ways to accomplish this.
+In order to compute performance characteristics such as bias and RMSE, we would need to first calculate the target estimand based on the inputs to the data-generating processes.
+There are at least three possible ways to accomplish this: mathematical theory, generating a massive dataset, or tracking the estimand during simulation.

-An alternative approach is to simply generate a massive dataset—so large that it can stand in for the entire data-generating model—and then simply calculate the target parameter of interest in this massive dataset.
+Massive dataset.
+Another approach is to generate a massive dataset—one so large that it can stand in for the entire data-generating model—and then simply calculate the target parameter of interest in this massive dataset.
 In the cluster-RCT example, we can apply this strategy by generating data from a very large number of clusters and then simply calculating the true person-average effect across all generated clusters.
 If the dataset is big enough, then the uncertainty in this estimate will be negligible compared to the uncertainty in our simulation.

 We implement this approach as follows, generating a dataset with 100,000 clusters: